 Credit: National Hurricane Center

 Florida sits between the Gulf of Mexico and the Atlantic Ocean, which means that the state typically feels any tropical storm that occurs in either area in some capacity.
 Typically just heavy rains and wind.
-During the summer months through to early fall, Florida experiences hurricane season, and this year is starting to look a little worse than expected.
+During the summer months through to early fall, Florida experiences hurricane season, and this year is predicted to have an above-normal hurricane season.

 Credit: NOAA